Udon Thani railway station

-Udon Thani railway station is a railway station located in Mak Khaeng Sub-district, Mueang Udon Thani District, Udon Thani Province.
+Udon Thani railway station is a railway station located in Mak Khaeng Sub-district, Mueang Udon Thani district, Udon Thani province.
 It is a class 1 railway station located 568.843 km from Bangkok railway station.
+It is the main railway station of Udon Thai province.

 History

 The station opened in June 24, 1941, as part of the Northeastern Line Khon Kaen–Udon Thani section.
 In September 1955, the line extended to Na Tha railway station (at the time Nong Khai main station).

-Train services

-As of January 2021, 12 trains serve Udon Thani railway station.
-The trains in number and class order are the following: